gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 ## Wiring the Buck Modules

 This section details wiring the buck converter to the PCBs.
+Be sure to follow the instructions in this section to get the wire lengths correct.
+Otherwise you are likely to have the wires be too short or too long for the display face to correctly fit.
 The buck converter module has an `In +` and `In -` on one side for the 12v input, and an `Out +` and `Out -` on the opposite side for the converted 5v output.
 This section will also cover how to calibrate the variable buck module to provide 5.0v to 5.1v output.

 ![buckmodulesandwiring-wiring](../img/buckmoduleassembly/buckmoduleassembly-wire.webp)